randylubin/Diegetic-Games/about/index.md

 Diegetic Games is game design studio of [Randy Lubin](http://randylubin.com) (me).
 I love storytelling, games, and the intersection of the two.
 I believe that anyone can be an amazing storyteller and I design my games to empower people to tell better stories.

-All of my games have free print-and-play versions so you can immediately get started.
+Most of my games have free print-and-play versions so you can immediately get started.
 Several of my games are still in draft form but if they're on this site, they're playable.

 I love any and all feedback so send it my way!
 I also love play reports - how did your story turn out?
 What worked, what didn't?
 You can email me at [randy@diegeticgames.com](mailto:randy@diegeticgames.com).